La Ingobernable

 La Ingobernable is a series of self-managed social centres in central Madrid, Spain.
 The squats have been used by feminist, environmentalists, LGBTI, anti-racist and other cultural groups.
-Between 2017 and 2019, the La Ingobernable was based in a municipal building located at the corner of Paseo del Prado and Calle del Gobernador (hence its name, which means ungovernable).
+Between 2017 and 2019, La Ingobernable was based in a municipal building located at the corner of Paseo del Prado and Calle del Gobernador (hence its name, which means ungovernable).
 It was then located at Calle Alberto Bosch 4, behind the Prado Museum from March until April 2020, when it was evicted during the state of alarm.
 In 2021, an Office for Social Rights was set up at Calle Cruz 5.